blacktop/docker-elastic-stack/docs/ssl.md

 $ docker run -d --name elstack -e SSL=true -p 80:80 -p 443:443 -p 9200:9200 blacktop/elastic-stack
 ```

-This will generate a self-signed cert if none are supplied it will also set a basic auth user/pass or **admin/admin** if none are supplied.
+This will generate a self-signed cert if none are supplied

-### To set your own user/pass see [here](change-pass.md)
+It will also set a basic auth **user/pass** of `admin/admin` if none are supplied.

 ### To supply your own SSL certs